 Either way, it can be contaminated with heavy metals.
 You must buy pharmaceutical grade methylene; but don’t be surprised if your urine or faeces turn blue.

 Would I take it every day for 6 months?
-Well I know new US Health and Human Services Secretary Robert F. Kennedy Jnr was seen putting vivid blue drops of a liquid in his fizzy water on a plane, but I would be a little more cautious.
+Well I know the new US Health and Human Services Secretary Robert F. Kennedy Jnr was seen putting vivid blue drops of a liquid in his fizzy water on a plane, but I would be a little more cautious.

 Go to: What is TUDCA?